ecbrown7/ecbrown7.github.io/_posts/2022-07-10-evanbrown-project2-blog-post.md

 predictors and sifting through to find ways to model the data.
-There would really be endless models you could fit, we decided on 6 total models but even these 6 results in a some different “winning models” for each channel.
+There would really be endless models you could fit, we decided on 6 total models but even these 6 results in a some different “winning models” for each channel (Three channels were best fit by linear model 2, two channels best fit by linear model 3, and one channel was best fit by our first boosted tree model).
 Looking back, trying 30 models would have been just as easy once we automated the comparison portion.

 *What was the most difficult part for me?*